A registered design right provides legal protection for the visual appearance of a product.

 Copyright covers all 2-dimensional artistic works and some 3-dimensional artistic works.
-However, when 3-dimensional artistic works are used commercially (e.g mass produced) they automatically lose copyright protection.
+However, when 3-dimensional artistic works are used commercially (e.g. mass produced), they automatically lose copyright protection.
 In order to effectively prosecute a party who is using your commercial design, you need a registered design.

 IP Australia then conducts a formalities examination only (no substantive examination of the newness or distinctiveness of the design is conducted prior to registration).
-If there are no formalities issues in the information supplied or in the representations of the design, and the required official fees have been paid, IP Australia officially registers the design and publishes the details of the registration in the Australian Official Journal of Designs.
-Registration and publication in the Journal occurs within a matter of weeks.
-On registration, the design is also made available to be searched by the general public in the Australian Designs Data Searching (ADDS) database.
+If there are no formalities issues in the information supplied or in the representations of the design and the required official fees have been paid, IP Australia officially registers the design and publishes the details of the registration in the Australian Official Journal of Designs.
+Registration and publication in the Journal occur within a matter of weeks.
+Upon registration, the design is also made available to be searched by the general public in the Australian Designs Data Searching (ADDS) database.

-A design registration remains current for 5 years and then can be renewed once for a further 5 year period for a maximum term of 10 years.
+A design registration remains current for 5 years and then can be renewed once for a further 5-year period for a maximum term of 10 years.

-If the design passes this optional examination phase, noting there is opportunity for your patent attorney to present counter arguments, the design is certified.
+If the design passes this optional examination phase, noting that there is opportunity for your patent attorney to present counter arguments, the design is certified.
 Certified designs can be used to stop another party from selling products that are substantially similar in overall impression to the certified design.